RoboJackets/robocup-software/doc/contributing.md

 and is still very small by some open source standards.

 This should not be discouraging, but rather informative.
-Most initial contributions will be small; it takes time learn the project structure and any languages and skill each particular project requires.
+Most initial contributions will be small; it takes time to learn the project structure and any languages and skills each particular project requires.
 Contributions of any size will be greatly appreciated, and you should have realistic expectations of what a first contribution might be (if you dont believe me, you can look at my first contribution [here](https://github.com/RoboJackets/robocup-software/commit/6ce98fc0f8d88b6d145700779e126c0f1b99bb92#diff-71a3477f37bd5b20744e292eda2e3fbc).
 It's two lines of 'code').
 This guide will help you learn to navigate our code base, and work toward an initial contribution.

 ## Initial Prerequisites
-Before starting, you'll need a Unix environment.
-This means you need to be running OSX or Ubuntu Linux (other flavors of Debian may work, but we do not support Fedora Core of any kind).
+Before starting, you'll need a Unix-like environment.
+This means you need to be running OSX or Ubuntu Linux (other flavors of Debian may work, but we do not officially support them or FedoraCore).

 You'll also need a Github account, which you can create [here](http://github.com).
-Github is a front-end for a program called Git, which allows multiple people to work on and contrubute to the same code base, at the same time.
+Github is a web front-end for a program called Git, which allows multiple people to work on and contrubute to the same code base, at the same time.

 ## Git
-We use Git as our version control system (if you already know git, you can stop here).
+We use Git as our version control system (if you already know git, you can skip ahead).
 A Version control system allows many people to code for the same project at the same time.

 To ease new contributors into Git, I'll repeatedly use the analogy of the